 Zero External Voltage

-When key K is closed and double throw switch is thrown to position 1 as shown in the above circuit diagram A. The pn junction is forward biased as a p-type semiconductor is connected to the positive terminal and n-type to the negative terminal of the supply.
-Now when the supply voltage is increased by changing the variable resistor Rh.
+When key K is closed and the double throw switch is thrown to position 1 as shown in the above circuit diagram A. The PN junction is forward biased as a p-type semiconductor is connected to the positive terminal and n-type to the negative terminal of the supply.
+Now, when the supply voltage is increased by changing the variable resistor Rh.
 The circuit current increases very slowly and the curve is non-linear shown in the above characteristic figure B as OA.

-The slow rise in the current in this region is because the external applied voltage is used to overcome the potential barrier of 0.3 V for Ge and 0.7 for Si.
-Of the p n junction.
+The slow rise in the current in this region is because the externally applied voltage is used to overcome the potential barrier of 0.3 V for Ge and 0.7 for Si of the PN junction.
 However, once the potential barrier is eliminated and the external supply voltage is increased further.
-The p n junction behaves like an ordinary conductor and the circuit current rises very sharply represented by the region AB.
+The PN junction behaves like an ordinary conductor and the circuit current rises very sharply represented by the region AB.